Andreea Prisăcariu

 Andreea Prisăcariu (born 9 February 2000) is a Romanian professional tennis player.

 Prisăcariu has career-high WTA rankings of 304 in singles and 200 in doubles.
-She has won six singles titles and 10 doubles titles on the ITF Circuit.
+She has won seven singles titles and eleven doubles titles on the ITF Circuit.

-Prisăcariu won her biggest title at the 2021 Open Catalunya, in the doubles event partnering Valentina Ivakhnenko.
+Prisăcariu won her biggest title at the 2021 Solgironès Open, in the doubles event partnering Valentina Ivakhnenko.

 She made her WTA Tour main-draw debut as a wildcard entrant at the 2021 Transylvania Open, losing to Lesia Tsurenko in the first round.